CONTROLLED AREA NOTICE DECLARED IN THE WAKANUI AREA

 The CAN will apply to the area for a period of approximately six months.
 All properties in the high-risk area (red) will be depopulated by mid-January 2023, or earlier, followed by a standdown period to allow these properties to be cleaned and disinfected.

-The legal controls will step up the already tight controls in the area.
+The legal controls step up the already tight controls in the area.
 It’s important to take all possible steps to ensure this pocket of infection is contained, and the progressive depopulation of all properties in the high-risk area (red) is successful.

 The CAN defines two areas in Wakanui – a high-risk area (red) and at-risk area (orange):